Gcf Of 6 And 8

 6. The numbers are now equal, so the GCF is 2.

-The Euclidean algorithm provides a systematic and efficient way to find the GCF, regardless of the size of the numbers.
+Let's talk about the Euclidean algorithm provides a systematic and efficient way to find the GCF, regardless of the size of the numbers.
 Its efficiency is particularly valuable in computer science for applications involving large numbers.

 Method 4: Using the Ladder Method (Division Method)